automl/SMAC3/docs/8_faq.rst

 SMAC cannot be imported.
   Try to either run SMAC from SMAC's root directory or try to run the installation first.

 pyrfr raises cryptic import errors.
   Ensure that the gcc used to compile the pyrfr is the same as used for linking during execution.
 This often happens with Anaconda.
 See :ref:`Installation <installation>` for a solution.

-My target function is not accepted when using the scenario-file.
-  Make sure that your algorithm accepts commandline options as provided by SMAC.
-Refer to :ref:`commandline execution <Basic Usage>` for details on how to wrap your algorithm.

-  You can also run SMAC with ``--verbose DEBUG`` to see how SMAC tried to call your algorithm.

-Can I restore SMAC from a previous state?
-  Yes.
-Have a look :ref:`here<Restoring>`.

 How can I use :term:`BOHB` and/or `HpBandSter <https://github.com/automl/HpBandSter>`_ with SMAC?